-Vibrant urban life, great food scene and more lakes than you could ever want to visit, Minneapolis is a lot more than home to the biggest shopping center in the United States.
-I went there to visit a good friend of mine I met on my exchange program in the US and grew very fond of the city over the course of the two weeks that I stayed there (I suspect the Midwestern friendliness had something to do with it!).
-From hiking to the Minnehaha Falls to learning about the city’s industrial past, here’s what to do and see on a city trip to the Mill City!
+Offering a vibrant urban life, a great food scene and more lakes than you could ever want to visit, Minneapolis is a lot more than home to the biggest shopping centre in the United States.
+I visited the city to catch up with a good friend I met during my exchange program in Montana, and grew very fond of the city.
+(I suspect the Midwestern friendliness had something to do with it!)
+If you’re planning a city trip to Minneapolis, here are the best things to do and see, from hiking to the Minnehaha Falls to learning about the city’s industrial past.

 Cross the Stone Arch Bridge

-Starting off with one of my favorite places in the city, the Stone Arch Bridge.
-You know that I’m all about the views and the Stone Arch Bridge is definitely one of the most picturesque with the Brooklyn Bridge in New-York and the Jacques Cartier Bridge in Montreal.
-As you walk towards Downtown Minneapolis, you get this beautiful view over the city skyline and main attractions such as the Mill City museum, Saint Anthony Falls, the City Hall, Guthrie Theater and US Bank Stadium.
-A must do!
+Starting off with one of my favourite places in the city: the Stone Arch Bridge.
+What better way to start your city trip than by taking in beautiful views of Minneapolis’ skyline.
+In my opinion, it is one of the most picturesque bridges I’ve visited with the Brooklyn Bridge in New-York and the Jacques Cartier Bridge in Montreal.
+As you walk towards Downtown Minneapolis, you can enjoy a gorgeous view over the city skyline and main attractions such as the Mill City museum, Saint Anthony Falls, the City Hall, Guthrie Theatre, and US Bank Stadium.
+A must-do!

 Stop by the Minneapolis City Hall

-Make your way downtown to the City Hall and get a feel of Minneapolis’ city life.
-With its arched entryways and rose granite blocks, the Minneapolis City Hall is an example of Richardsonian Romanesque architecture.
-Its copper roof makes the building stand out while its small towers reminded me of Medieval castles.
-During your walk in the heart of the city, you’ll probably notice these elevated bridges.
-They are part of the Minneapolis Skyway System and link buildings over 18 kilometers!
-As I visited in the summer, I didn’t use them but I can see how they would be useful come the winter time!
+Make your way downtown to the City Hall and get a feel for Minneapolis.
+Featuring arched entryways and rose granite blocks, the Minneapolis City Hall is an example of Richardsonian Romanesque architecture.
+Its copper roof makes the building stand out, while its small towers reminded me of Medieval castles.
+If you walk around the city centre long enough, you’ll probably notice elevated bridges that connect different buildings together.
+They are actually part of the Minneapolis Skyway System and link buildings over 18 kilometres (!) so people don’t have to brace the cold in the winter.
+I didn’t use them as I visited the city in the summer, but I can see how they would be useful during the colder months.

 Visit the Mill City Museum

-Ever wonder why Minneapolis is sometimes referred to as the Mill City?!
+Did you ever wonder why Minneapolis is sometimes referred to as the Mill City?!
 I’ll tell you.
 Back in the days, Minneapolis used to be the flour milling capital of the world and the city grew at the beat of the flour mills.
 Its industrial past is brilliantly told at the Mill City Museum, housed in what used to be the biggest flour mill in the world.
-If you visit the city on the weekend, make sure to go on Saturday to have lunch at the Farmers Market that takes place next door.
+If you visit Minneapolis on the weekend, make sure to go on Saturday to have lunch at the Farmers Market that takes place next door.

 Explore the Mill City Ruins

 After visiting the museum, walk around the Mill City ruins to get another glimpse of the history of flour milling in Minneapolis.
-Bordering the Mississippi River, the entrance is free and various boards positioned along the trail will tell you about the fires and other events that transformed the industrial landscape.
-Not all mills were destroyed though.
-Pay attention to the buildings along the main road, they used to be working mills but have now been converted in apartments and offices.
+Bordering the Mississippi River, the entrance is free and various boards positioned along the trail will tell you about the fires and other events that transformed the city’s industrial landscape.
+Fortunately, not all mills were destroyed, so pay attention to the buildings along the main road.
+They used to be working mills, but have now been converted into apartments and offices.

 Hike to the Minnehaha Falls